nbondarczuk/debill/README.md

-# Yet another billing system
+# DEBILL

+Also known as Durable Event Billing Interface Lazy Layer.

 ## Purpose

+As usual, a PoC to note main entieties and infra components.

+## The ontology

 Starting with a list of main entieties to be included in a API for a very generic billing system.

-## The ontology

 ### Event